geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

    *Choosing the data source for a new store*

 The next page will configure the store.
 (The example below shows the ArcGrid raster configuration page.)
 However, since connection parameters differ across data sources, the exact contents of this page depend on the store's specific format.
-Please see the section on :ref:`data` for information on specific data formats.
+See the sections :ref:`data_vector`, :ref:`data_raster`, and :ref:`data_database` for information on specific data formats.

 .. figure:: ../images/data_stores_add.png
    :align: center